lightblue-platform/lightblue-metadata-manager/README.md

 lbmd pull --env dev -e "/.*/" -v newest # download all newest versions lbmd pull --env dev -e "/^(user|legalEntity).*/" -v newest # download all entities starting with user or legalEntity entity
 ```

+## Debug

+See /tmp/lightblue-metadata-manager-debug.log.
+This is where all debug statements are logged, including lightblue-client logs.

 ## TODOs
 * Update versions, including dependencies in other entities